ivan-penchev/penchev-com/_posts/2024-11-02-create-tui-with-go.md

 go get github.com/charmbracelet/bubbletea
 go get github.com/charmbracelet/bubbles
 ```

+With these packages installed, we can start defining our TUI model.

 ### Define our Model (struct)
 In order to create our TUI we must define a model.